francciiisco/francciiisco/README.md

 ### Hi there 👋

 I am a software developer who embodies patience, charisma, and continually expands my knowledge through hands-on experience.
-I love learning new content in sprints, it's how i work best.
 I have a background in the food service and sales industry so I love the fast pace of working on new content.

 "I'm writing lines, making loops, never gonna stop.
 Got the skills, got the drive, I'm a coding juggernaut." ~ Francisco Cardoso